In-Between Hop (Slow-Pitch)

 Common mistakes

-- Standing flat-footed and hoping the ball arrives at a good hop rather than adjusting footwork to create one
+- Standing flat-footed and hoping the ball arrives at a convenient height rather than adjusting footwork to create one

-- Reaching for the ball with the glove alone when it is at an awkward height, instead of taking a small step to change the timing
+- Reaching with the glove alone when the ball is at an awkward height, instead of taking a small step to change the timing

-- Backing away from an in-between hop, which almost always makes the timing worse rather than better
+- Backing away, which almost always makes the timing worse rather than better

 In SwingVantage Motion Lab

-SwingVantage can analyze a fielder's footwork timing relative to ball bounce from uploaded infield practice video, showing whether adjusting steps are being used to avoid the in-between zone.
+SwingVantage can analyse footwork timing relative to ball arc from uploaded infield practice video, showing whether adjusting steps are being used at all.

 Related terms

-- Short Hop PickupA short hop pickup is fielding a ground ball the instant after it bounces, catching it low and out in front with soft hands rather than waiting for it to rise to a more comfortable height.
+- Short Hop PickupA short hop pickup is fielding a ball the instant after it strikes the dirt, taking it low and out in front with soft hands rather than waiting for it to rise to a more comfortable height.

 - Bad HopA bad hop is a ground ball bounce that deflects unpredictably off a seam, rock, or divot in the infield, changing direction or height at the last instant before it reaches the fielder.

-- Ready Position (Slow-Pitch Fielding)Ready position is the balanced, athletic stance a fielder takes just before the pitch — knees bent, weight on the balls of the feet, glove down and out in front — that allows an immediate first-step reaction in any direction.
+- Ready Position (Slow-Pitch Fielding)Ready position is the balanced, athletic stance a fielder takes just before the pitch.
+This means knees bent, weight on the balls of the feet, glove down and out in front.
+This means that allows an immediate first-step reaction in any direction.

 - Glove-Side BackhandA glove-side backhand is fielding a ground ball hit to the fielder's glove-hand side by reaching across the body with the glove turned outward, rather than shuffling the feet to field it squarely.